 Each model cell was assigned a Manning's "n" (surface roughness), initial loss and a continuing loss based on land use types and importantly hydrological characteristics.
 Table 3-3 summarises the adopted roughness and loss parameters.
-It should be noted these parameters were adopted based on the calibration to a historic event where streamflow gauges were present in other Whangarei District catchment (i.e. M01, M13, M14 and M15).
+It should be noted these parameters were calibrated to a historic event where streamflow gauges were present within the catchment.
 Figure 3-3 displays the roughness layer based on the land use type, showing most land use is forest and grassland.